shayanabdulkarimkhan/dsc-phase-1-project-v2-4/README.md

 This is because it will meet all 3 of the client's goals.
 These 3 genres are most common occurances in the high customer reviews list and the most profitable genres list.
 This increases the statistical chances of the movie having high **profits** and high **positive viewer responses**.

-Alongside the recommendation would be to launch this movie in the international market for greater exposure and profits.

-Also, the average production budget for this genre is consideraably lower and can be recouped just through the domestic revenue streams which is a guarantee of success.

-Ensuring that the movie has high chances of good reviews and has a wide exposure across different markets will ensure an **impactful market entry**.